James Magennis Plaque

 Stormont Buildings were protected during the war with the use of large Barrage Balloons and here are barrage balloon anchorage points which can be seen approximately 3/4 of the way up Prince of Wales Avenue from the main Upper Newtownards Road entrance.
 They are to the right of the avenue beside public toilets and have a sign beside them giving some information regarding the Senate Chamber within Stormont having been used by the Royal Air Force as a Plotting Room for Number 82 Group Fighter Command.

-Below is the Royal Air Force Sector Clock which hung in the Plotting Room of 82 Fighter Command at Stormont.
+Below is the Royal Air Force Sector Clock which hung in the Plotting Room of 82 Fighter Command at Stormont which is shown above.

 This type of clock was used to record the position of both friendly and enemy aircraft. - The position of sighted aircraft was recorded with the colour of the triangle beneath the minute hand at the time of sighting.
 This information was recorded on counters which were placed on a large table on which was overlaid a map.
 The colour of the counter which was used for new sightings was designated by the time of sighting. - A simple and very effective way of monitoring the movement of both friendly and enemy aircraft.